 2) Misaligned interests:

-An example of a conflict of interest might be an agent purchasing items or services from a company in which the agent has an ownership stake.
+A conflict of interest could happen when an agent buys something or gets a service from a company in which the agent has a stake.

 4) Inefficient decisions:

 Inefficient ways of making decisions can sometimes cause agency costs.

 When management isn't held responsible for what they do and is free to make bad decisions without being punished, it can lead to a lot of costs for the agency itself.